Frances Porcher: Biography

-During the Louisiana Purchase Exposition in 1904, a young man who had been sent there by the German Government as a representative, asked to have one of her stories translated for a magazine that was published in Berlin.
-She gave him permission to do so, and had forgotten about it, when a package was handed her two years later, in which she found a handsome leather case of a seal-brown color, to be used as a purse or for cards, with The Color of Her Eyes stamped upon it, this having been the title of the story.
+During the Louisiana Purchase Exposition in 1904, a representative from the German Government asked to have one of her stories, The Color of Her Eyes, translated for a magazine in Berlin.
+She gave him permission to publish it and two years later she received a package with a brown leather purse or for cards, with the title of the story engraved into it.

 She was an officer of the Jefferson Chapter of the Daughters of the American Revolution, a member of the Society of Social Hygiene and of the National Child Labor Committee, and one of the Auxiliary Board of the Society for the Prevention and Cure of Tuberculosis.
-She was a conservative suffragist, believing in an evolutionary winning of the ballot, educational in its progress, preparing woman for her added civic duties and responsibilities.
+She was a conservative suffragist.

-Her husband, Thomas Davis Porcher, died on September 19, 1914, in St. Louis, Missouri. and she moved to Los Angeles, California.
-She died herself in 1935 and is interred with her husband at the DuBose Old Episcopal Cemetery in Willington, South Carolina.
+Her husband, Thomas Davis Porcher, died on September 19, 1914, in St. Louis, Missouri.
+After this, she moved to Los Angeles, California.
+She died in 1935 and is buried with her husband at the DuBose Old Episcopal Cemetery in Willington, South Carolina.